Sambir

 The food and accommodation during the Everest Base Camp trek are not plentiful and lavish but are enough to endure this wonderful trip.
 The secret here is to maintain the attractiveness of the simplicity of the journey that cuts across the stunning natural landscape and the cultural value of the trek.

-Best Time for EBC Trek with Helicopter Return
+When to do the EBC Trek with Helicopter Return

 Spring